a7vinx/swarm/README.md

 # swarm
-v0.3.0
+v0.4.0

 English | [中文](https://github.com/Arvin-X/swarm/blob/master/docs/README-zh-CN.md).

 Swarm is an open source modular distributed penetration testing Tool that use distributed task queue to implement communication in the master-slave mode system and use MongoDB for data storage.
 It consists of a distributed framework and function modules.
 The function module can be an entirely new implement of some penetration functions or it can be a simple wrap of an existing tool to implement distributed functionality.
 Because of the modularity architecture it is easy to customize and extend new features under the distributed framework.

-Now in this version 0.3.0 it only has two modules:
+Now in this version 0.4.0 it only has three modules:

 - Subdomain name scan module
 - Directories and files scan module
+- Nmap extension module

 If you want to write your own module, you can read [this](https://github.com/Arvin-X/swarm/blob/master/docs/modules.txt).